 What, no pumpkin pie?
 Nope, it had to be these cookies, which she had tasted each year when her friend’s mom brought them to the classroom for either the Halloween or Thanksgiving festivities (or both!).

 But after I pulled a batch of these out of the oven the other day, I understood what all the fuss was about.
-Tall, airy, lightly spiced and almost cakey in consistency, these cookies speak fall.
+Tall, airy, lightly spiced and almost cakey in consistency, these cookies shout fall.

 Bonny Bolander – she of the cookies – was happy to share the recipe, and it comes with a wonderful story!